pgRouting/pgrouting/doc/contraction/contraction-family.rst

 * `The number of adjacent vertices is 1.`_

   * `There are no outgoing edges and has at least one incoming edge.`_
-  * `There are no incomming edges and has at least one outgoing edge.`_
+  * `There are no incoming edges and has at least one outgoing edge.`_

 When the conditions are true then the `Operation: Dead End Contraction`_ can be done.